'Extremely embarrassed': Woman calls cops over neighbour's indecent act

 Senior Sergeant Craig Dinnissen said police spoke to the man, who admitted the incident and said he did not think anyone could see him.

-He was off work sick and was "trying to get some sun'', Snr Sgt Dinnissen said.
+He was off work sick and was "trying to get some sun'', Dinnissen said.

 "He was extremely embarrassed.''